cue-lang/cuelang.org/content/docs/tour/types/disjunctions/en.md

 ---
-title: "Disjunctions"
+title: Disjunctions
 weight: 100
 ---

-Disjunctions, or sum types, define a new type that is one of several things.
+**Disjunctions**, or sum types, define a new type derived from a list of several types.

-In the example, our `Conn` definition of earlier is augmented to define the possible values for `protocol`: `"tcp"` or `"udp"`.
+The new type allows values that match *exactly* one type from the list.

+When unifying the disjunction with concrete values, it is an error if a value is specified that does not unify successfully with at least one type from the list.
-It is an error for a concrete `Conn` to define anything else than these two values.
+It is also an error if a concrete value is specified that does not provide CUE with enough information to work out which member of the disjunction applies.

+The list is expressed in a visually distinct manner, with its members separated by the pipe symbol (`|`).

-{{{with code "en" "disjunctions"}}}
+{{{with code "en" "tour"}}}
-exec cue eval disjunctions.cue cmp stdout result.txt
+exec cue eval -i file.cue
+cmp stdout out
--- disjunctions.cue --
+-- file.cue --
 #Conn: {
 	address:  string
 	port:     int